Kashif1Naqvi/profile-rest-api/README.md

 CREATE ACCOUNT
 LOGIN
-when user login then token genrated for use in the  form of object
+when user login then token generated for use in the  form of object

 User see all users profiles if he/she cannot be LOGIN but cannot access any user Profile because I add restriction only